-A residential tenancy agreement (also called a lease) is an agreement between you and the tenant to live in your premises in return for payment of an agreed rent.
-The agreement is a legal contract which sets out the terms and conditions of the arrangement.
+A residential tenancy agreement, also known as a lease, is an agreement between you and the tenant to live in your property in return for rent.
+It is a legal contract that sets out the terms and conditions of the arrangement.

-This requirement does not apply to properties in strata or community schemes with more than two lots, as these properties are already inspected by Councils every 3 years.
+This does not apply to properties in strata or community schemes with more than two lots.
 The revised standard form residential tenancy agreement includes an updated clause relating to swimming pools or spa pools in strata or community schemes with more than two lots.
-An addendum is also available, which can be used with existing stock of the version of the residential tenancy agreement available prior to 29 April 2016.
-You will need to use either of these options before entering into a new residential tenancy agreement from 29 April 2016.

 Other additional terms may be added to the agreement so long as they: